 - A. Excess Leave Cash-In.
-For regular full time employees, all hours of cashable annual leave in excess of 480 hours unless converted to cashable sick leave under Subsection (C) below, shall be paid in cash to the employee on the first pay period of the new calendar year.
-For regular part time employees, all hours of cashable annual leave of 480 hours multiplied by their full time equivalency unless converted to cashable sick leave under Subsection (b) below, shall be paid in cash to the employee on the first pay period of the new calendar year. - B. Leave Cash-In.
+For regular full time employees, all hours of cashable annual leave in excess of 480 hours unless converted to cashable sick leave under Subsection (C) below, shall be paid in cash to the employee on the next pay period following the last full pay period in December.
+For regular part time employees, all hours of cashable annual leave of 480 hours multiplied by their full time equivalency unless converted to cashable sick leave under Subsection (b) below, shall be paid in cash to the employee on the next pay period following the last full pay period in December .
+The employee's factored rate of pay as of the last day in the last full pay period of December will be utilized for the leave cash-in rate. - B. Leave Cash-In.
 Subject to the availability of cash and normal budgetary limitations, cash in lieu of accrued cashable annual leave may be obtained twice each calendar year by submitting a request in writing to the employees' Agency Head provided the employee retains at least eighty (80) hours of annual leave in his or her annual leave account following cash payment. - C. Sick Leave Conversion.
 Upon the written request of the employee as of the last full pay period of the calendar year, up to eighty (80) hours of excess cashable annual leave may be converted each year into a separate cashable Sick Leave Account which shall have a cash-in value upon separation. - D. Annual Leave at Termination.
 Upon termination for any reason employees shall be entitled to payment for unused cashable annual leave balances.
 Such payment shall be made at the rate of 100% of the then current value of the employee's leave balance based upon his factored hourly rate at time of termination.
 Non-cashable annual leave shall be forfeited upon termination.